General-Meow/DesignPatterns/README.md

 - Strive for loosly coupled designs for objects that interact
 - Classes should be open for extension and closed to modification
 - Depend on Abstracts and not on concreate implementations - aka dependency inversion principle (the inversion bit means that your typical thinking is inverted in that you now depend on abstract high level components)
+- Principle of least knowledge. - Talk to only your immediate friends.
+This is basically only call methods on youself, on objects provided to you via a parameter.
+Try and have your classes import less and know less about other clases.

 ## Design patterns